rlaphoenix/chocolatey-packages/README.md

 This contains Chocolatey packages, both manually and automatically maintained.

-You can choose to use one or both of the different methods currently supported in the Chocolatey community for automatic packaging.
-They are AU (Automatic Updater) and Ketarin/ChocolateyPackageUpdater.

 ### Folder Structure

 * automatic - where automatic packaging and packages are kept.
-These are packages that are automatically maintained using either [AU](https://chocolatey.org/packages/au) or [Ketarin](https://chocolatey.org/packages/ketarin)/[ChocolateyPackageUpdater](https://chocolatey.org/packages/chocolateypackageupdater) combo.
+These are packages that are automatically maintained using [AU](https://chocolatey.org/packages/au).
 * icons - Where you keep icon files for the packages.
 This is done to reduce issues when packages themselves move around.
-* ketarin - where ketarin jobs (aka applications or searches) exported as XML are kept.
-This is done to allow ease of contribution.
 * manual - where packages that are not automatic are kept.
 * ops - scripts, jobs, and other items for ensuring automatic packaging.
 * setup - items for prepping the system to ensure for auto packaging.